 Banner Saga promised a lot during its campaign, including subverting numerous RPG tropes (not focusing on a young hero, for example), downplaying the micromanagement element of most strategy RPGs and having a choice-based narrative that would force you to confront the consequences of your choices and force you to deal with loss (complete with auto-saving, ensuring you couldn't just load back when something went wrong).
 To my surprise, though, they actually followed through on this quite well.
 Your choices do really matter and will change the course of the story several times throughout - you'll face different battles, may recruit some characters (or lose some) and see story scenes that you wouldn't see otherwise - a pretty stark contrast to most games of this type I've played where 'choice' just feels like a joke more than anything, changing maybe a throwaway line of dialog or two and little else.
 They didn't quite keep true to the "living with the consequences" angle, though, as you can save your game and reload if you get an unfavorable outcome, which dampens the immersion a bit.

 I was also a little surprised to see the game draw some cues from the computer classic "The Oregon Trail", even directly referencing it at least twice.
 As your troupe travels across the land, you'll have to maintain a steady income of supplies (which deplete each day), as well as rest to maintain morale and deal with a number of events - some are scripted while others are random, and can be both beneficial (finding useful items) or detrimental (villagers fighting and you having to decide what to do about it).
-While a relatively minor part of the game overall, I nonetheless enjoyed this part, as it ties in well to the theme of choice and consequence in a pretty clever way (and pays homage to a classic without feeling overly derivative).
+While a relatively minor part of the game overall, I nonetheless enjoyed this element, as it ties in well to the theme of choice and consequence in a pretty clever way and pays homage to a classic without feeling overly derivative.